Digital-Identity-Labs/smee/README.md

 - Version 0.3.4 of Rambo has an additional problem: it does not ship with a precompiled binary for M1 Macs, *and it also does not automatically build one*.
 Smee works around that with an explicit compile step in `mix.exs`, but it prevent Smee from being used in Elixir .exs scripts on M1 Macs unless you copy the compiled shim from Smee into your script's build directory.
   Hopefully this will be fixed in later versions of Rambo.
+- If you are using a modern M1/M2/M3 Mac you may need to explicitly include Rambo as a dependency in your project.

 ## Uses